Inclusive AbundanceInclusive Abundance

 Transmission reform involves many stakeholders, including utilities, environmental groups, landowners, independent generators, consumers groups, and the tech sector.
 These groups have competing interests, and navigating them is deeply challenging, slowing needed action from FERC.
 In the current landscape, the most realistic path to advancement of reform is likely a Senate-led, bipartisan compromise that balances these interests as much as feasible.
 Of course, the compromises intrinsic in this path will naturally limit the scope and ambition of reform.

 In the short-term, ratepayers are likely to bear the cost of ATT upgrades and more ambitious transmission planning.
-Though costs vary greatly depending on context, we estimate that fee increases resulting from ATTs could reach as high as 2 to 3 cents per kilowatt/hour.
+Though costs vary greatly depending on context, we estimate that fee increases resulting from ATTs could reach as high as 2 to 3 cents per kilowatt-hour.
 That translates to roughly $20 a month for the average household.15,16 GETs usually stand to quickly recoup those costs (and then start saving money) for ratepayers, but the net benefit of reconductoring may take years and new transmission takes the longest of all.
 Survey data shows that most Americans are highly sensitive to their electric bills.17

 The federal government could bear some of the cost to protect ratepayers from shocks.
 Without these investments, competition for finite electricity means costs are likely to rise and remain high — a process of "energy gentrification" 18 — rather than rise only temporarily.

-Better and Cheaper: (Paying for) Advanced Transmission Technologies (ATTs)18, 19 |
+Better and Cheaper: (Paying for) Advanced Transmission Technologies (ATTs)19, 20

 ATTs can significantly and quickly expand capacity without building new transmission — as close to a silver bullet as our transmission system has.
 However, current cost-allocation formulas discourage their adoption.
 These formulas reward utilities for new construction, but provide them little to no return on investments that reduce costs for existing infrastructure.
-There are two types of ATTS:

 1 Grid Strategies LLC, Strategic Industries Surging: Driving US Power Demand